em-ng/lost_stars/README.md

 - control the spaceship using arrow keys
 - shoot incoming enemies with spacebar
 - unlock one constellation per level
-- replenish their health if they find a heart
-- lose if they run out of health
+- replenish health or lose if no health

 In addition, this project will include:
 - brief storyline